SMC242/uni-notes/cs/Algorithmics/Data Structures/Trees/Balanced/Self-balancing Tree.md

 ## Use case
 - Ensuring optimal performance of algorithms depending on [[Binary Search Tree]]s

-# Members
-The attributes of an instance of this data structure and any sub-objects used

-# Operations
-The operations that are defined for this structure and what they do

-## Example operation
-- Description

-# Optional operations
-These operations do not need to be implemented

 # Implementations
 All of implementations of this [[Abstract Data Type|ADT]]: